 The DNS for 000WebHost is: ns01.000webhost.com and ns02.000webhost.com.

 We now need to go to Namecheap and enter the DNS settings for 000WebHost so that when someone types in your url, they will see the website you created at 000WebHosting.

 To enter our DNS we must go back to Namecheap and make sure we are logged in.

 Click on the dashboard and you should see something similar to this:

 Click the manage button next to your URL.

 Next find the nameservers and select custom DNS

-Enter the nameservers that you got from SiteGround.
-Yours will probably be different than mine.
-Make sure you copy these from your email.
-Then click the green checkmark to save as shown below.
+Enter the nameservers from 000WebHost.
+Then click the green checkmark to save as shown below:

 Depending on who your ISP is, you may have to wait to see your website.
 One thing you can do is to check your URL on your phone.
 Since your phone has a separate ISP and you probably never accessed your personal website from your phone before, then it will need to check the DNS before finding the website.
 You will be able to see your new website about 90% of the time this way.

-If you see this you can continue on to the next set of instructions where you will learn how to Set Up A WordPress Website With Themify.
+If you see this screen then your WordPress is set up.
+You can continue on to your next set of instructions where you will be making a website with WordPress.